If I have a care in the world, I have a gift to bring. – Indigo Girls, Hammer and Nail

 I’ve seen my stories published in The Coast Guard, Nova Scotia Christmas Tree Journal, Chronicle Herald, Halifax Citizen, Bedford-Sackville Observer, Dartmouth Tribune, South Shore Breaker, Valley Harvester, Truro Daily News, The City Voice and recently, and The Labrador Voice.

 The summer of 2019 started off with a project for Canada Trails (www.thegreattrail.ca) about the Salt Marsh Trail in Cole harbour and Lawrencetown.
 We also featured a birder familiar with the trail.
 I got to work with my daughter Emma Dubois, BSC, on this project, she provided great photographs of the trail that were subsequently published by http://www.thegreattrail.com and The City Voice.

-Aside from Homework Club and weekly writing, I am back in class to learn about business planning, content writing and SEO, and operating a cool directory app.
-I think 2020 is going to be big.
+Aside from Homework Club and weekly writing, I am back in class to learn about business planning, content writing and SEO.
+I think the 2020s are going to be big.